from gdb.texinfo on 11 July 1994 -->

 .

-field selector.
-Defined on RECORD
+RECORD field selector.
+Defined on RECORD data.
+Same

-precedence as ^
+precedence as ^.

 []